 You look down into the very caldron itself, and see the peerless green waters how they have been lost in foam and mist.
-Look up the rapids, and see those beautiful billows rushing madly on in their wild career as if desirous of their destined leap.
+Look up the rapids, and Remains of a Bridge-Francis Abbott, the Hermit.

+see those beautiful billows rushing madly on in their wild career as if desirous of their destined leap.
 Look at either side and behold the smiling green shores and hear the thoughtless birds how they carrol on, unconscious of the dread abyss and unscared by its endless thunder.